Culver City, California: The studios (1960s, 1970s and 1980s)

 The Hal Roach Studios were demolished in 1963.
 In the late 1960s, much of the MGM backlot acreage (lot 3 and other property on Jefferson Boulevard), and the nearby 28.5 acre known as RKO Forty Acres, once owned by RKO Pictures and later Desilu Productions, were sold by their owners.
 In 1976 the sets were razed to make way for redevelopment.
 Today, the RKO site is the southern expansion of the Hayden Industrial Tract, while the MGM property has been converted into a subdivision and a shopping center known as Raintree Plaza.

 In October 1975, Fox Hills Mall opened in the place of a golf course.

 Rebirth of downtown (1990s and 2000s)

 In the early 1990s, Culver City launched a successful revitalization program in which it renovated its downtown as well as several shopping centers in the Sepulveda Boulevard corridor near Westfield Culver City.
 Around the same time, Sony's motion picture subsidiaries, Columbia Pictures and TriStar Pictures, moved into the former Metro-Goldwyn-Mayer lot which was renamed Columbia Studios in 1990 and took on its current name, Sony Pictures Studios, a year later.

 There was an influx of art galleries and restaurants on the eastern part of the city, which was formally designated the Culver City Art District.
+Further development of The Culver Steps – a mixed-use plaza and downtown center – continued with the opening of an Erewhon location in spring 2023.